SaiVishal1105/Ex-04-webTech_imagemap/README.md

 ![Alt text](<Screenshot 2023-11-22 141648.png>)

 # Result:
-The program for implementing image maps using HTML is executed successfully
+The program for implementing image maps using HTML is executed successfully.